Jaemu/jaemu.github.io/content/projects/hugo/about.md

 As a primarily front-end developer, this overthinking paralysis has stricken me every time I've tried making a personal site.
 I've experimented with different blog engines, tried rolling my own, even tried just hard-coding static html pages as a thought experiment to try and identify the different pain points that were causing me to throw in the towel every time.

+All in all, I learned several things about myself and side projects in general:

 #### Lesson 0 - You *might* not need (javascript|insert favorite language here)

 When I first started thinking about what I needed, I started looking into [Ghost](https://github.com/tryghost/Ghost), which is a full blog engine with a ton of features out of the box, 3rd-party plugins, etc.  Ghost is great and from my little time with it, seems like the kind of thing that could really fit the use case of needing a blog engine.